kabisa/terraform-datadog-kubernetes/README.md

 ## Node Diskpressure

+Disk pressure is a condition indicating that a node is using too much disk space or is using disk space too fast, according to the thresholds you have set in your Kubernetes configuration.
+This is important to monitor because it might mean that you need to add more disk space, if your application legitimately needs more space.
+Or it might mean that an application is misbehaving and filling up the disk prematurely in an unanticipated manner.
+Either way, it’s a condition which needs your attention.

 | variable                            | default                                  | required | description                                                           |
 |-------------------------------------|------------------------------------------|----------|-----------------------------------------------------------------------|
 | node_diskpressure_enabled           | True                                     | No       |                                                                       |